xhad/pawgoni/README.md

 ## Websocket Data Server

-Socket.io server with nodejs that handles delievery of large data sets This server requires PM2, a node process manaager, to be installed globally.
+Socket.io server with nodejs that handles delivery of large data sets This server requires PM2, a node process manager, to be installed globally.
 ```
 sudo npm install -g pm2
 ```